erxes/erxes/docs/docs/installation/docker.md

 mkdir elasticsearch-data && chown 1000:1000 elasticsearch-data
 ```

-- elasticsearch container migth fail to start due to permission
+- elasticsearch container might fail to start due to permission

 4. Run the following to start containers